 Sistema di Interscambio (SdI)

-SdI refers to the central data hub, where the invoice data needs to be transmitted to.
+SdI refers to the central data hub that the invoice data needs to be transmitted to.
 Several channels are available for the delivery and extraction of the invoices, such as web interfaces or web services.

 AgID – Agenzia per l’Italia digitale